mattiaa32-lgtm/DelightfulChurros/README.md

 When you change any file in `SHELL`, bump `SW_VERSION` in `sw.js` — older caches are deleted automatically on the next activation.

+## Rate limits

+Gemini's free tier allows roughly **10 requests per minute** and ~1,000 per day across the whole key.
+The app enforces its own lower ceilings in `js/ai.js`:

+- `AI_RPM` (8) — total requests per rolling minute
+- `AI_RPM_BG` (5) — background sweeps stop here, leaving room for taps
+- `AI_RPD` (900) — daily ceiling across every endpoint

+Anything you tap jumps the queue and can preempt a background job that has not yet sent its request.

+**Enabling billing on the Google Cloud project raises the limit to thousands of requests per minute, and you are not charged unless you exceed the free quota.**
+If you do that, `AI_RPM` and `AI_RPM_BG` can be raised a long way and the sweeps will finish in a fraction of the time.

 ## Keeping API usage down

 The AI is only asked for something once, and the answer is cached on the device: